Mahadevv01/Prescripto-Doctor-Appointment-Booking-Appplication-/README.md

-# Prescripto - Doctor Appointment Booking Web App
+# 🩺 Prescripto - Doctor Appointment Web App

-Prescripto is a full-stack web application designed to make healthcare more accessible by simplifying the process of booking doctor appointments.
-It offers **three levels of login**: Patient, Doctor, and Admin, each with distinct features tailored to their roles.
-The app integrates online payment gateways (Stripe and Razorpay) to facilitate seamless and secure payments.
+**Prescripto** is a full-stack web application designed to make healthcare more accessible by simplifying the process of booking doctor appointments.
+It features three levels of authentication—**Patient**, **Doctor**, and **Admin**—with customized dashboards and functionalities for each.
+Integrated with online payment gateways (Stripe and Razorpay), the app ensures secure and seamless transactions.

-Built using the **MERN stack** (MongoDB, Express.js, React.js, and Node.js), Prescripto provides an efficient, user-friendly experience for both patients and healthcare providers.
+Built with the **MERN** stack (MongoDB, Express.js, React.js, Node.js), Prescripto delivers an efficient and user-friendly experience for both patients and healthcare providers.

 ---